 On Visions and Goals

-It's the second week of the second half of this year!
+We're in the second half of this year!
 I'm starting to see oranges and browns, greens and reds in the near future.

 I don't like subscribing to that way of living.
 I like the focus, the idea, the vision.
 I like to put my energies to a goal instead of having my energies scatter.
 And even if I fail, that's okay.
 At the very least, I learned something.